CalebBailey/throwdown/README.md

-# ThrowDown - Darts Scoring App
+# Throw-Down - Darts Scoring App

-ThrowDown is a modern darts scoring application designed to enhance the experience of playing darts.
-With a clean, intuitive interface, ThrowDown helps track scores, suggest checkouts, and manage player statistics for 501, 301, and 701 darts games.
+Throw-Down is a modern darts scoring application designed to enhance the experience of playing darts.
+With a clean, intuitive interface, Throw-Down helps track scores, suggest checkouts, and manage player statistics for 501, 301, and 701 darts games.

 ## Features